CedricHirschi/ngspice_cosim_inv/instructions/docs/cosimulation/design.md

 To get a full mixed-signal simulation, we need:

 - Digital design, we write it in SystemVerilog
-- Analog design, we write it in SPICE
+- Analog design, in SPICE, designed in XSCHEM
-- A symbol representing the digital design
+- A symbol representing the digital design as a block for XSCHEM
 - Testbench, combining both Analog and Digital designs and defining their interaction

 In our example, we create a simple PWM DAC, with digitally adjustable output voltage levels.